-- Space Jews: Multiple Jewish fans have pointed out the parallels between the Draenei and the Jewish people.
+- Space Jews: Multiple Jewish fans have pointed out the parallels between the draenei and the Jewish people.
 Also, their ship is called the Exodar.

 - White Magic: All draenei can channel a bit of Light to regenerate themselves or their allies using "Gift of the Naaru".

-Voiced by: Alan Shearman
+Voiced by: Alan Shearman (English), Igor Staroseltsev (Russian)

 During the Pandaria campaign, Velen is called upon to tend to Anduin when the latter is critically wounded by Garrosh.
 Later, during Garrosh's trial, Tyrande, the prosecutor, calls upon Velen in an attempt to discredit the Horde by having him tell the court of his people's near genocide at the Orcs' hands.
-While Velen does not deny that his people suffered terribly at the Orcs hands, he reaffirmed that he does not believe the entirety of the Horde nor the Orcs should bear the full blame of the massacre.
-During the Legion's devastating Third Invasion, he became one of the main leaders alongside Khadgar, Maiev and Illidan of the united Horde and Alliance forces arrayed against the Legion, spearheading the Argus Campaign that sought to end the Burning Crusade once and for all.
+While Velen does not deny that his people suffered terribly at the Orcs' hands, he reaffirmed that he does not believe the entirety of the Horde nor the Orcs should bear the full blame for the massacre.
+During the Legion's devastating Third Invasion, he became one of the main leaders alongside Khadgar, Maiev, and Illidan of the united Horde and Alliance forces arrayed against the Legion, spearheading the Argus Campaign that sought to end the Burning Crusade once and for all.

 - Alas, Poor Villain: After Kil'jaeden is defeated for a final time above Argus, at the end of his life, Velen wordlessly places his hand on the much larger Kil'jaeden's forehead, implying he had forgiven Kil'jaeden for going down the path of the Legion.